 Emily Watkins Freudigman

-Emily Watkins Freudigman joined the San Antonio Symphony Orchestra in 2002 as Assistant Principal Viola and is Co-Founder of Camerata San Antonio.
+Emily Freudigman is Co-Founder of Camerata San Antonio.
 Emily holds degrees in viola performance from Southern Methodist University, the Peabody Conservatory, and the University of Michigan and has been a Fellow at the Tanglewood Music Center and the Aspen Music Festival and School.
 She has studied chamber music with members of the Juilliard, Muir, Concord and Tokyo String Quartets, and she has performed with the Grand Rapids, Maryland, Fort Worth and Boston Symphony Orchestras.
+Emily was the Assistant Principal Viola of the San Antonio Symphony from 2002 to 2019.
 She maintains an active viola studio in San Antonio – her students perform in the Texas All-State orchestras, attend prestigious summer music camps, including the Eastern and Killington Music Festivals and Interlochen Center for the Arts and have gone on to study at the Cleveland Institute of Music and Peabody Conservatory of Music.

-Winner of the 2015 Astral National Auditions and the 2012 New Orleans International Piano Competition, Viktor Valkov has been highly acclaimed by the critics as “lion of the keyboard” and “sensational.”
-In the 2013-2014 concert season he is scheduled to perform with the Louisiana Philharmonic Orchestra, Baton Rouge Symphony Orchestra, and Acadiana Symphony Orchestra.
+Winner of the 2012 New Orleans International Piano Competition, Viktor Valkov has been hailed as a “lion of the keyboard” and “sensational” (Wiesbadener Kurier).
+A winner of Astral’s 2015 National Auditions, he recently gave a critically acclaimed recital in London’s Wigmore Hall, and appeared as soloist with the Louisiana Philharmonic Orchestra, Baton Rouge Symphony Orchestra, West Virginia Symphony Orchestra, and the Acadiana Symphony Orchestra.

 Matthew Zerweck (matthewzerweck.com) began his music studies at age 5, after watching Itzhak Perlman perform on the children’s television show, “Sesame Street.”
-After studying with several esteemed artist teachers, he entered the Eastman School of Music, where he frequently led the Eastman Orchestras as Concertmaster.
+After studying with several esteemed artist teachers, he entered the Eastman School of Music.
 He earned degrees from the Eastman School of Music (BM, MM), where he served as teaching assistant to the world renowned violinist and teacher, Charles Castleman.

 Formerly the Assistant Concertmaster of the San Antonio Symphony (2008-2012), Matthew teaches violin full time in San Antonio.
-His private students frequently gain entrance into the TMEA All-State Orchestra and pursue music degrees at competitive colleges and conservatories.
-In 2016, one of his current students will be a featured soloist with the San Antonio Symphony.
+His students have played as soloists with the San Antonio Symphony, San Antonio Sinfonietta, and Starlight Symphony Orchestra.
+His students occasionally pursue music degrees at competitive colleges and conservatories.

-In San Antonio, Matthew has been active in a wide variety of projects.
-He premiered Arthur Williford’s contemporary Violin Sonata in San Antonio.
-He’s performed major concertos with the UIW Orchestra and Youth Orchestras of San Antonio.
-He is a course director for a music and medicine course, “Patient Notes,” at UTHSCSA, and occasionally performs on the Music for Healing Series.
+An active performer, Matthew leads the San Antonio Sinfonietta as concertmaster.
+He’s also performed major concertos with the UIW Orchestra and Youth Orchestras of San Antonio.
 In 2015, he recorded the lead violin parts for “Upon the Awful Tree,” an independent film with an original score by Matt Dunne.
-In his free time, Matthew enjoys spending time with his wife, Nancy, and two cats, Spartacus and Sub-Zero.
-He enjoys cooking, reading, and gardening.
+In his free time, Matthew enjoys spending time with his wife, Nancy, his son, Charlie, and five cats.